flexflow/FlexFlow/INSTALL.md

 # FlexFlow Installation
 FlexFlow can be built from source code using the following instructions.

-# Download the FlexFlow source code and its dependencies
+# 1. Download the source code
 * FlexFlow requires Legion, Protocol Buffer, NCCL (optionally) and GASNet (optinally), which are in the FlexFlow third party libraries repo.
 To get started, clone them from the github.
 ```